Skip to main content

 If you have any questions about your Summary Statement, you should reach out to the scientific contact for the Transformative Research Award (listed in the funding opportunity).
 The scientific contact attends the review and may be able to provide more insight into the panel discussion and help clarify some of the comments.
 You can also ask about the probability of funding and get advice on what to do if your application is outside of the likely pay range.
 Contacting NIH staff to “sell” your application or to express differences in scientific opinion related to the reviewers’ comments will not affect the likelihood of funding.

-PD/PIs of discussed applications are given an opportunity to submit an optional two-page response to their Summary Statement.
+PD/PIs of discussed applications are given an opportunity to submit an optional two-page response to their summary statement.
 The response should address issues and concerns brought up by reviewers, but the response will not be seen by reviewers and is not a part of the review.
 The response remains an internal NIH document used only by NIH staff during funding deliberations.
 The scientific contact will reach out to eligible applicants directly with more information on the response and the deadline.

 Second Level of Review

 The Council of Councils performs the second level of review for the Transformative Research Award and assesses the first level of review for fairness and uniformity in the application of review criteria.
 It is meant to ensure the initial review was conducted with the appropriate expertise, procedures, and without conflicts of interest.
-The Council of Councils is not tasked with reviewing the applications for scientific or technical merit and is not asked to provide recommendations on which particular applications should be funded.
+The Council of Councils is not tasked with reviewing the applications for scientific or technical merit and is not asked to provide recommendations on which applications should be funded.
 The Council of Councils votes en bloc for concurrence with the first level review recommendations.
 Applications must receive approval from the council to be eligible for funding.

 3. PRE-AWARD ACTIVITIES